taylorg8900/tavern_proj_2/doc/player/hierarchical_state_machine/transitions.md

 This means if the player jumps into a ceiling nowhere near a corner, between two blocks, it will still try to apply corner correction.
 I could probably fix this by adding another raycast2d that checks if the first one is inside of anything.

 I have it working for both directions, but I want it to also work in either direction if the player is not moving.
+- I have this implemented with just another set of raycasts